 To reduce your risk at home, employ the following:

 – Ensure the locking devices on all windows and all locks on doors are fully operational.
 Replace if needed, the safety of your family is worth the investment.
+Do the same for your car as well and make sure the locks are fully operational.
+If your car is not secure, you may want to contact a Car locksmith in Baltimore or a locksmith wherever you are based (this applies globally) to make sure that everything is secured.

 – Install Alarms around the property if needed.
 Window alarms and door alarms are available to secure all possible ways of entry.